MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/layout-license-terms.md

 >   a stand-alone hosted solution for others to use, or transfer the software or
 >   this agreement to any third party.

-5. **EXPORT RESTRICTIONS**.
+**5. EXPORT RESTRICTIONS**.
 You must comply with all domestic and international export laws and regulations that apply to the software, which include restrictions on destinations, end users, and end use.
 For further information on export restrictions, visit <https://aka.ms/exporting>.

-6. **SUPPORT SERVICES**.
+**6. SUPPORT SERVICES**.
 Microsoft is not obligated under this agreement to provide any support services for the software.
 Any support provided is “as is”, “with all faults”, and without warranty of any kind.

-7. **UPDATES**.
+**7. UPDATES**.
 The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.

-8. **ENTIRE AGREEMENT**.
+**8. ENTIRE AGREEMENT**.
 This agreement, and any other terms Microsoft may provide including terms for supplements, updates, or third-party applications, is the entire agreement for the software.

-9. **APPLICABLE LAW AND PLACE TO RESOLVE DISPUTES**.
+**9. APPLICABLE LAW AND PLACE TO RESOLVE DISPUTES**.
 If you acquired the software in the United States or Canada, the laws of the state or province where you live (or, if a business, where your principal place of business is located) govern the interpretation of this agreement, claims for its breach, and all